Roots

 • Katsande, R. (2015).
 The History & Meaning of Head Wraps Across Africa.
 Wilderness.

 • Mimi et Mina.
 (2023).
-The Benefits of Silk and Satin for Your Hair ❉ Hair Wraps and Pillowcases.
+The Benefits of Silk and Satin for Your Hair: Hair Wraps and Pillowcases.
 Mimi et Mina.

 Glossary

-Meaning ❉ Textured Hair Care refers to the considered practice of attending to the unique structure of coily, kinky, and wavy hair, particularly for those with Black and mixed-race heritage.
+Meaning ❉ Textured Hair Protection denotes the thoughtful, systematic approach to preserving the inherent structural integrity and moisture balance of coily, kinky, and wavy hair patterns, particularly those common in Black and mixed-race heritage.